JelenaBraum/labbunnies/README.md

 * (CHECK) temporary registration form (give us your email, we'll inform you when full registration is ready)
 * (CHECK) temporarily disable "cooperation" tab until it's ready
 * (CHECK) add first "news story"
-* prepare a php script that calls the create.php with the data from registration form
+* (CHECK) prepare a php script that calls the create.php with the data from registration form
 * (CHECK) tweak the registration form so that it sends the data in correct format
-* tweak the php script so that it transform the registration data into correct formats needed for the database
+* (CHECK) tweak the php script so that it transform the registration data into correct formats needed for the database
-* test creating a new registered user in the regusers database
+* (CHECK) test creating a new registered user in the regusers database
 * tweak the scripts so that the data tranformed into correct format are saved also in the regnumbers database
 * create a script that sends a user an infomail to their email address with a confirmation link to finish their registration
 * create a script that confirms new registered user's email and sends them their bunny ID